-Everyone recognizes Lexington for its strong affinity for horses and bourbon, but what else is there about this city that is so charming and hospitable?
+Most people recognize Lexington for its strong affinity for horses and bourbon, but what else is there about this city that is so charming and hospitable?
 The so-called “Horse Capital of the World,” Lexington also boasts a booming art scene, fantastic eateries, and loads of southern charm.
-Here’s a video from the Lexington Visitor’s Bureau to help get you pumped for next March!!

 Rent a bike or hike from the YMCA Northside or the Marriott Griffin Gate Resort and cycle or walk along the 12-mile trail that leads from Kentucky Horse Park to Isaac Murphy Memorial Garden.
 The trail winds through Lexington, and about 2/3 of the route is off-street.